Arthur Neville was born in Hartley Wintney, Hants in 1886 to Frederick and Mary Neville.

 He was the oldest of six children and by the age of five was living in Eversley Street, Eversley where his father was a domestic coachman.

-During the First World War Arthur was working as a roadman and lived in Hurst.
+During the First World War Arthur was working as a roadman and lived with his wife at Oak Tree Cottage in Broadcommon, Hurst.

-He registered for service in Wokingham in May 1916 and was called up on 16th June 1916.
+He registered for service in Wokingham on 6th December 1915 and was called up on 16th June 1916.

 Arthur was assigned to 9th Battalion of the Royal Berkshire Regiment for training and then joined 1st Battalion of the Buffs (East Kent Regiment).